rdlauer/articles/blues/hammer-of-blues/hammer.md

 ![blues hammer notecard and notecarrier](notecard-notecarrier.jpg)

 The Notecard provides **prepaid global cellular connectivity** including 500MB of data and 10 years of service across 130+ countries.
-The Notecarrier-B allows you to easily utilize the M.2 edge connector on the Notecard for accessing all the pins on the Notecard.
+The Notecarrier-B allows you to easily utilize the M.2 edge connector on the Notecard and access all the pins on the Notecard.

 Finally, tying it all together is the most extensible Feather-compatible MCU on the market, the [Feather-compatible Swan](https://blues.io/products/swan/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=hammer), at the base of the handle: